New Testament people named John: John the Evangelist

 The author of the Gospel has traditionally been termed John the Evangelist.

 In the Gospel, the name John occurs exclusively in reference to John the Baptist or to the father of Simon Peter, and without that epithet, though “the sons of Zebedee” (named James and John in the Synoptics) are also mentioned once.
 The Gospel even lacks a list of the Twelve Apostles.

 The anonymous “disciple whom Jesus loved” is identified in the closing verses as the one whose testimony the Gospel bears: “This is the disciple who testifies about these things and has written these things.”
 Ancient sources invariably identify this disciple with the Evangelist, and many modern scholars agree, though others consider that John the Evangelist fashioned the testimony of the Beloved Disciple into a Gospel, as Mark did for Peter, or hold on other grounds that the two are not identical.

 Further identification of the Beloved Disciple and/or the Evangelist with John the Apostle has been variously defended and impugned.

 Some scholars see the Gospel's “and we know that his testimony is true,” as indicating a second hand, of a hypothetical redactor or some group of elders certifying the work.
 Bauckham, however, argues that this is simply the “we of authoritative testimony” of the author himself, used also in the Epistles.

 As was an ordinary practice of the time, the Evangelist may have employed an amanuensis.
 Apocryphal sources of about the 5th century variously name Prochorus, Timothy, or even Papias, and modern scholars have suggested others.

 John the Presbyter

 The short second and third epistles are addressed “From the Elder”.
 On this basis, the author is termed John the Elder or John the Presbyter (presbyter being Greek for elder).

 Papias (c.
 100) refers to a certain “John the Elder, a disciple of the Lord”, one of the “elders” he had listened to, and from whose sayings he drew in his five-book Exegesis, now lost.
 Papias goes on to refer to him simply as “the Elder”.
 Most see Papias as referring to the same John, at least, who penned the epistles.

-In later centuries, some saw the address from “the Elder” in the second and third epistles as possibly indicating a different author than the other Johannine works, which cast doubt on their apostolic authority and therefore on their canonicity.Eusebius, Hist.
-Eccl.
-3.25.3.
+In later centuries, some saw the address from “the Elder” in the second and third epistles as possibly indicating a different author than the other Johannine works, which cast doubt on their apostolic authority and therefore on their canonicity.